indulakshmikr/expenses-chart-component-main/README.md

 ### What I learned

-✨ Adding Chart.js to HTML
+✨ Adding Chart.js to HTML <br />
-✨ Customising the chart such as hiding legend, backgroundColor of bars , hoverBackgroundColor
+✨ Customising the chart such as hiding legend, backgroundColor of bars , hoverBackgroundColor <br />

 ### Continued development